-INST 270 Justice in a Pluralistic Society 3
+INST 270 Justice in a Pluralistic Society

-This interdisciplinary course uses both biblical and philosophical frameworks to examine the complexities of social justice in a pluralistic society.
+3 This interdisciplinary course uses both biblical and philosophical frameworks to examine the complexities of social justice in a pluralistic society.
 The focus is on the United States, with connections to the global community.
 Principles of social justice are used to explore issues of race, gender and class.
 Emphasis is placed on the student understanding her/his own identity and life situation, including what values, attitudes and knowledge have shaped her/his own worldview.
 Attention is given to students developing skills in interacting with people from diverse groups and in bringing about social justice in the larger society.

-LANGUAGE 150 Academic English for Spanish-Dominant Speakers I

-For Spanish-dominant speakers only.
-This course will include college-level reading, writing, and study skills; oral presentations; library research; and English for special purposes.
+LANGUAGE 150 Academic English for Spanish-Dominant Speakers I skills; oral presentations; library research; and English for special purposes.
 Improvement of grammar, reading, speaking and listening skills will be strongly emphasized.
 Prerequisite: placement score.
 Taken concurrently with LAN 153.
 A grade of C or better is required for continuation in the program.
 NOTE: Students taking LAN 150 must take LAN 151 in order to receive credit for both courses.